HaoyangChen/TLH-Database-Design/README.md

 - Community

+Entities need to be considered:
-- Administrator (Do we need this?)//
+- Administrator (Do we need this?)
-- User //
+- User (Do we need this?)
-- Role//
-- User_to_Role//
+- RolE (Do we need this?)
+- User_to_Role (Do we need this?)
-- Role_to_Permission //
+- Role_to_Permission  (Do we need this?)
-- Permission//
+- Permission (Do we need this?)
-- Calendar //
+- Calendar (Do we need this?)
+- Credit_Card_Information (Do we need this?)

 ## 4: Deciding Relationships between tables
 -  1 account information is associated with only 1 tenant
 -  1 tenant has only one account information
--  1 account pays 1 or more bills
+-  1 tenant pays 1 or more bills
--  1 bill is paid by only 1 account
+-  1 bill is paid by 1 or more tenant
 -  1 tenant has 1 or more lease
 -  1 lease is completed by 1 or more tenants
--  1 tenant has 1 or more credit card information
--  1 credit card information is only associated with 1 tenant
 -  1 tenant lives in only 1 property
 -  1 property has 1 or many tenants
 -  1 property has many rooms